glouppe/info8006-introduction-to-ai/outline.md

 ## Thorough and detailed

 - Understand the landscape of artificial intelligence.
-- Be able to write from scratch, debug and run AI algorithms.
+- Be able to write from scratch, debug and run (some) AI algorithms.

 ## Well established algorithms and state-of-the-art